-Mr Bartels was appointed as a Non-Executive Director and Chairman of Aus Bio Limited on 11th February 2005.
-He retired from the Chair on 16th November 2012 and remains a Non-Executive Director.
-Mr Bartels is Chairman of the ASX listed Starpharma Holdings Limited and Chairman of the Dean’s External Advisory Committee for the faculty of Medicine, Dentistry and Health Science at the University of Melbourne.
-He is the immediate past Chairman of the Australian Sports Commission, the Australian Institute of Sport and the Commonwealth Heads of Government Committee for Sport and the Royal Women’s and Children’s Hospitals and was a Director of the Melbourne Business School (Melbourne University), and a member of the Business Council of Australia for eight years.
+Mr Bartels was appointed as a Non-Executive Director and Chairman of Aus Bio Limited on 11 February 2005.
+He retired from the Chair on 16 November 2012 and remains a Non-Executive Director.
+Mr Bartels was Chairman of the ASX-listed Starpharma Holdings Limited from 6 August 2003 until his retirement from the Chair and the Board on 13 June 2014.
+Mr Bartels was Chairman of the Dean’s External Advisory Committee for the Faculty of Medicine, Dentistry and Health Science at the University of Melbourne 2012/2016.
+He is the immediate past Chairman of the Australian Sports Commission, the Australian Institute of Sport and the Commonwealth Heads of Government Committee for Sport and the Royal Women’s and Children’s Hospitals and was a Director of the Melbourne Business School (Melbourne University) and a member of the Business Council of Australia for eight years.
 Mr Bartels was previously CEO and Managing Director of Coles Myer Limited and before that CEO and Managing Director of Fosters Brewing Company Limited.
-He has had broad-based experience in the pharmaceutical industry with previous roles with DHA Pharmaceuticals and Abbott Laboratories Mr Bartels is Patron of the Australian Cycling Federation.
+He has had broad-based experience in the pharmaceutical industry with previous roles with DHA Pharmaceuticals and Abbott Laboratories.
+Mr Bartels is Patron and life member of the Australian Cycling Federation.

-Mr Farquharson has been a Director since the date of incorporation of the company on 3rd March 2000.
-Mr Farquharson has been involved in stockbroking for over 40 years.
+Mr Farquharson has been a Director since the date of incorporation of the company on 3 March 2000.
+Mr Farquharson has been involved in stockbroking for over 50 years.
 In 1970, he joined the partnership of A.C.
 Goode & Co. and became a member of the Australian Stock Exchange.
-More recently, he was Vice President of Merrill Lynch Private (Australia) and is now a Senior Investment Advisor with RBS Morgans Limited.
-He has many years’ experience dealing with “small cap” companies including equity raising and management issues.
+More recently, he was Vice President of Merrill Lynch Private (Australia) and a Senior Investment advisor at Morgans Financial Limited until his retirement from stockbroking on 30 June 2017.
+He has had many years’ experience dealing with “small to mid-cap” companies including equity raisings and management issues.

-Dr Jenkins has been a Director since the date of incorporation of the company on 3rd March 2000.
+Dr Jenkins has been a Director since the date of incorporation of the Company on 3 March 2000.
 Dr Jenkins is a consultant physician and gastroenterologist and has held or holds both clinical research positions within the Alfred Hospital and also the Baker Medical Research Institute, Melbourne.
 He has held the positions of Head, Clinical Business Unit Gastroenterology and Gastrointestinal Surgery and Clinical Dean at the Alfred Hospital for the Monash University Faculty of Medicine.
 He is also a past Chairman of the Committee of Chairman Senior Medical Staffs of Major Victorian Hospitals.
-Dr Jenkins is a Director of a number of private and public biotechnology companies, including the ASX listed Starpharma Limited where he is Deputy Chairman.
+Dr Jenkins has been a Director of a number of private and public biotechnology companies, including the ASX listed Starpharma Limited where he was Deputy Chairman before his retirement (in 2015) after 17 years as a Director.
 He is a former Director and Chairman of Immuron (formerly Anadis Limited).
 Dr Jenkins is a former judge of the Australian Technology Awards.
 He is experienced in the issues and problems that face early stage biomedical research and development companies in Australia.